texora/GeekU/src/shared/util/Log.md

 We have actually seen this already through the pre-defined 'root' filter (the root parent of ALL filters).

 Filter hierarchies are very easy to implement.
-The filter string name merely contains the hierarchy delimited with a period (".") character.
+The filter name merely contains the hierarchy delimited with a dot (".").
 As an example:

 ```javascript
   Log.config({